 So much about my mind and body have changed in the last eight years since that picture was taken.
 When I see it, I remember a 23-year-old woman who was confident and felt beautiful.
 She was so innocent and naive to the world around her.
 Never once was there a thought in her head that the journey to motherhood would be so difficult and long-suffering.
 Never did she hide from cameras or avoid walking past mirrors.

-But now, eight years later, she knows all too well the devastation and pain infertility, PCOS and an early miscarriage can cause.
+But now, many years later, she knows all too well the devastation and pain infertility, PCOS and an early miscarriage can cause.
 She now hides from pictures and doesn’t even own a camera.
 And mirrors?
 Oh how she hates mirrors; each time she takes a glance in one, she can’t help but take immediate notice of the symptoms she has related to PCOS.
 Each day she cries over the 40 lbs of weight gain due to insulin resistance as she tries to squeeze into her favorite pair of jeans and because of the extra male hormones in her body, she spends over 20 minutes of her morning and nightly routine trying to pluck out the dark and coarse hairs on her chin before applying the expensive lotions and potions in hope they will reduce the oily skin and blotchy appearance also associated with this illness.
 When she looks in the mirror, she doesn’t see a confident and beautiful woman who stood on the sandy beaches of the U.S. Virgin Islands eight years ago.
 What she sees is brokenness.

 She sees a face of infertility.

 Infertility has had a way of ruining my self-esteem.
 The devil has used it in many ways and for many reasons.
 He wants to make me feel broken and ashamed when someone asks “the question.”
 It’s the question that makes all women struggling to conceive upset and uncomfortable even if it’s for a second.
 It’s the one that makes our hearts race, palms sweaty and our stomachs hurt.
-It’s the question in which I have to answer back saying, “No. We don’t have any children at this time.”
+It’s the question in which I have to answer back saying,“No. We don’t have any children at this time.”

 When I walk into a room, I immediately feel insecure as I think about everyone seeing me as the girl with the blog who struggles to have children.
 I wonder what they are thinking.
 Do they think I must have done something to deserve this punishment?
 When I sit amongst the other guests at a baby shower or gender reveal party, I cannot help but feel as though all eyes are on “the infertile.”